MostroP2P/mostro/book/src/seller_pay_hold_invoice.md

 # Seller pays hold invoice

-When the seller is the maker and the order was taken by a buyer, Mostro will send to the seller a message asking to pay the hold invoice, the message will look like this:
+When the seller is the maker and the order was taken by a buyer, Mostro will send to the seller a message asking to pay the hold invoice, the content of the message will look like this:

 ```json
 {